karpet/qic-dvcw/README.md

 * convert each .csv file to .json format.
 Example: `csv2json contacts.csv > contacts.json`
 * copy the master dataset .xlsx with all case worker emails to the new folder
 * open the master dataset .xlsx and save Main worksheet as .csv
-* convert to json: `sh ../../../bin/master-csv-to-json :master-dataaset:.csv > caseworker-master-list.json`
+* convert to json: `sh ../../../bin/master-csv-to-json :master-dataset:.csv > caseworker-master-list.json`
 * from the root project directory, run the build: `perl bin/allegheny/build data/allegheny/yyyy-mm-dd`
 * if the build runs with no errors, run it in production mode: `QIC_ENV=prod perl bin/allegheny/build data/allegheny/yyyy-mm-dd`
 * create a sample target file: `perl bin/report --sitename allegheny --dry_run` (the `--dry_run` will not mark any rows as surveyed so can be run multiple times)